 - Cook noodles al dente according to package directions.
 Set aside.

 - Heat 2 tablespoons avocado oil in a wok or large, heavy skillet over medium-high heat.
 Add your vegetables, season with a pinch of salt and pepper.
 Cook while stirring for 5-6 minutes, or until they become slightly tender and golden around the edges.
 Remove from pan and set aside.

-- Add chicken and remaining tablespoon of oil to pan.
+- Add chicken and the remaining tablespoon of oil to the pan.
 You don’t want to crowd the pan, so cook chicken in batches, if necessary.
 Season chicken with a generous pinch of salt and pepper, and cook 3-4 minutes, or until lightly golden brown.